 Tootsies Orchid Lounge

 Tootsies is the most famous bar/honky-tonk in Nashville.
-It’s where up and coming musicians played after they performed at the Grand Ole Opry that is located next door.
-To this day you can view the Tootsies “Wall of Fame” that hold the pictures of all the stars past and present that have visited or played.
-Tootsies features 3 floors of live music including a rooftop bar that overlooks Nashville.
+It's where up-and-coming musicians play after they perform at the Grand Ole Opry next door.
+To this day, you can view Tootsie's “Wall of Fame,” which holds pictures of all the stars past and present who have visited or played there.
+Tootsies features three floors of live music, including a rooftop bar that overlooks Nashville.
 You can read more about Tootsies and why you should visit right here.

 AJs Good Time Bar